Ion Award Rules and Entry

 5. The game designers may submit more than one game as the primary designer or as a co-designer.
 Each game must be a separate submission and paid for accordingly.

 6. Only the game designer or co-designer may submit their game.
-If the game is selected for final judging, the game designer must attend SaltCON “Spring” 2019 on the day(s) of judging.
+If the game is selected for final judging, the game designer must attend SaltCON Spring 2020 on the day(s) of judging. in order to be eligible to win.
 Proxy presentations are negotiable and considered on a case by case basis.

 7. Game designs that place as Winners or finalists are not eligible for future contests.